Stress Fractures Treatment Specialist Questions and Answers

 Often, a stress fracture isn’t such a big deal, but it can become one if it isn’t treated properly.
-We treat stress fractures here at The Orthopedic Group and serve Leesburg VA, Lansdowne VA, Dulles VA, Woodburn VA, Watson VA, Sterling VA, Oak Hill VA, Broadlands VA, Brambleton VA, and Arcola VA.
-Connect with us for more information or read on for our Q & A on stress fracture treatment!
+We treat stress fractures here at The Orthopedic Group.
+Call us with us for more information or schedule an appointment online.
+We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 A stress fracture is a tiny crack in a bone that’s caused by overuse, like running for a long period, but it can also develop from normal use if a bone has been weakened by a condition like osteoporosis.
 A stress fracture may heal on its own if the person reduces their level of activity, but the fracture may not heal properly on its own, which can cause chronic problems like chronic pain or put the person at risk of developing other stress fractures.
 Also, a stress fracture can worsen, becoming a bigger problem and possibly one requiring surgery.
 Professional treatment is definitely a good idea if you have or believe you may have a stress fracture.